withastro/docs/src/pages/en/guides/deploy/cloudflare.md

 If you're encountering errors, double-check the version of `node` you're using locally (`node -v`) matches the version you're specifying in the environment variable.

-Cloudflare requires [node `v16.13`](https://miniflare.dev/get-started/cli#installation), which is a more recent version than Astro’s out-of-the-box minimum, so double check you’re using at least `v16.13`.
+Cloudflare requires [Node v16.13](https://miniflare.dev/get-started/cli#installation), which is a more recent version than Astro’s out-of-the-box minimum, so double check you’re using at least v16.13.